 Joe-Pye Weeds have leaves in whorls of 3 to 7 leaves on tall (from 3 to 7 feet) stout stems.
 Sweet-scented Joe-Pye Weed is a native erect perennial forb that has a solid stem, greenish, not spotted, with purple usually at the leaf nodes.
-The lower stem is usually without hair, the upper stem can have fine hair, including glandular hair, especially within the inflorescence.
+The lower stem is usually without hair, the upper stem can have fine hair, including glandular hair, especially within the floral array.
 The plant has a vanilla scent when bruised, hence the common name.

 Leaves are in whorls of 3 or 4, (sometimes 5) coarsely toothed, have a pinnate vein arrangement, with bases abruptly to gradually tapered.
 Lower stem leaves will have a stalk, upper leaves may be almost stalkless.
 The upper surfaces are usually without hair but the lower surface can range from sparsely hairy with gland dotting to densely hairy.
 The shapes vary from lanceolate to deltate-ovate.

 The floral array is a dome shaped branched doubly compound array composed of individual corymbs (clusters of flowers that appear flat-topped due to varying stalk length of each flower in the cluster and each sub-branch of the cluster).
 Each sub-part of the overall array is composed of several individually stalked corymbs.
 There can be smaller axillary clusters from the upper leaf whorl.